Vermont's Data Reporting System Helps Build Bright Futures for Their Infants and Toddlers

 Building Bright Futures (BBF), the governance structure for Vermont's early childhood system, leverages the capacity of Vermont’s communities to improve child and family well-being.

 BBF serves as a conduit between 12 regional councils and the state by connecting resources, convening stakeholders, communicating information, and promoting early childhood system improvements to better outcomes for all Vermont children.

 Data elements specific to infants and toddlers are intentionally included when analyzing questions of child well-being.
-For instance, data collected to answer the policy question, Are our young children achieving optimal health and development? includes infant“toddler data elements ranging from early prenatal care rates and low birth weight to developmental screening and high-quality early childhood experiences.
+For instance, data collected to answer policy questions around determining if young children are achieving optimal health and development include infant-toddler data elements ranging from early prenatal care rates and low birthweight to developmental screening and high-quality early childhood experiences.
 Data elements are collected through data-sharing agreements (ensuring that individual-level data is protected and kept confidential) with governmental and nongovernmental organizations at the national, state, and local levels; they are also acquired through public datasets such as the Census Bureau.
-Vermont’s long-term vision is to integrate and use these data to track child, family, and community well-being; stimulate dialogue and learning; and inform policy and investments so that childrens health, development, and learning flourish.
+Vermont’s long-term vision is to integrate and use these data to track child, family, and community well-being; stimulate dialogue and learning; and inform policy and investments so that children’s health, development, and learning flourish.

-This description of Vermont’s work is highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies.
-Read the full brief at http://www.zerotothree.org/public-policy.
+This description of Vermont’s work is highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies..

 Governor Phil Scott signed H.171, setting a firm foundation for transformative change in the state’s early learning system.